Maxim Lapierre: International play

 Lapierre earned a spot on the Canadian national team in the 2018 Winter Olympics after successful playing in the 2017 Spengler Cup tournament.
 Lapierre scored his first career Olympic goal in Canada's 4–0 win over the South Korean national team.
 Lapierre won a bronze medal during these Olympics.

 Playing style

-Lapierre is known primarily as a checking forward, centring either the third or fourth line.
-He has a reputation as an agitator, distracting and provoking opposing players to take penalties.
-He plays with an aggressive edge and led all Canadiens forward in hits in his last full season with the club.
-Defensively responsible, he earns time on the penalty kill.
+Lapierre was known primarily as a checking forward, centring either the third or fourth line.
+He had a reputation as an agitator, distracting and provoking opposing players to take penalties.
+He played with an aggressive edge and led all Canadiens forwards in hits in 2009–10, his last full season with the club.

+Defensively responsible, he earned time on the penalty kill.
 In 2008–09, he ranked third on the Canadiens in average short-handed time on ice per game.

+During the Canucks run to the 2011 Stanley Cup Final and the back-to-back Presidents' Trophy-winning seasons in 2010–11 and 2011–12, Lapierre (along with Canuck teammates Ryan Kesler, Alexandre Burrows and Kevin Bieksa) were widely known as some of the most frustrating players to play against.